RoboSherlock/robosherlock_docs/source/tutorials/pipeline.rst

 ..
 A detailed presentation of each component can be found on the :ref:`annotation descriptions <annotators>`
 ..
 Let's modify this pipeline.
 For this let's make a copy of it in ``rs_tutorial/descriptors/analysis_engines/``, and call it ``my_demo.yaml``.
+Open that file and replace ``name: demo`` with ``name: my_demo``.

 If run without pipeline planning, the order in the fixed flow is extremely important.
 Try to add *Cluster3DGeometryAnnotator* before *PlaneAnnotator* and run the pipeline.
 Now add it after the *ClusterMerger* and relaunch RoboSherlock (no compilation required).
 You will now have the estimated 3D bounding box with a pose estimate for each cluster (search the output in the terminal for the results).
 ..
-If you are running in docker and you don't have a visualization add *DrawResultImage* to the end of your pipeline, and restart RoboShelrock.
+If you are running in docker and you don't have a visualization add *DrawResultImage* to the end of your pipeline, and restart RoboSherlock.
 It will save images to the workdir for each processed scene.